d3rp/clima/README.md

         def post_init(self, *args):
             if self.platform = 'win':
-                self.bin_path = 'c:/Users/foo/bar'
-            else:
-                self.bin_path = '/Users/mac/sth'
+                self.win_specific_field = 'All your files are locked by us..'

-Note: post_init() does not have access to the cli arguments.
+Note: This post_init() does not have access to the cli arguments, but the `Schema`'s post_init can introduce new attributes/properties/fields/arguments to the configuration, which the Cli-class post-init can't.
-Post init hook is run after schema initialization, but BEFORE the cli initialization.
+Schema post init hook is run after schema initialization, but BEFORE the cli initialization.

 [toc](#table-of-contents)

 ## Configuration file and environment variables